mrunalhirve12/WeatherWiseApp/README.md

 # Steps for running the application
 1. Clone the repo on your machine

-2. Create a postgres Database locally, that defines city table as follows
+2. Create a postgres Database on pgadmin4, that defines city table as follows
 ##### `create table cities ( id serial NOT NULL, city_name character varying(50) NOT NULL,  PRIMARY KEY(id), UNIQUE(city_name) )`;

 3. In the project directory, in server/database/index.js, define the connection to the database: